 The last step in this digital content planning is to fill in the correct data such as description, budget, administrator, status, tasks and files.
 This way you have a flexible planner at hand where you zoom out in one movement (for an overview) and zoom in (for insight).

 Some marketers know their content planning by heart, but I don't envy them.
 Of course, I recommend a tool to manage all planning data.
-The most obvious is Excel or its cloud variant Google Docs.
+The most obvious is Excel or its cloud variant Google Spreadsheets.

 A second option is to use a digital planner like Husky.
 Using a planner gives you wings because you can handle data much more flexible concerning input and filtering.